markbarlow/180bpm/_drafts/notes-on-images-fonts-audio.md

      jjvico65-5 (crowd legs barca) is ok but not as impactful as previous.
      Maidenhead (currently in post.html) ok but not as sharp, could be for a blog post style one

-     Still using clean-blog css instead of min.css on this page only, and same for bootstrap.css

 	#################   FONT AWESOME